-However, as the mind behaves like a wild horse extremely difficult to rein in, it can prove difficult to succeed with mental concentration, so one practices Hatha Yoga to tame the mind until its refinement through Rāja Yoga becomes possible.
+However, as the mind behaves like a wild horse extremely difficult to rein in, it can prove difficult to start with mental concentration, so one practices Hatha Yoga to tame the mind until its refinement through Rāja Yoga becomes possible.

 Due to our strong identification with the mind, we have a tendency to forget our deepest self and become a slave to the mind allowing its thoughts to influence our emotions and behavior.
 Imagine, for instance, that you harbor a thought that provokes the feeling of anger.
 This anger will agitate your natural breathing which in turn will intensify the anger.
 The thought has seized power over you, and you are no longer able to control it.
 No clear thinking can take place.
 There is suddenly a tendency to react impulsively in a way that we know does not bring about the best outcome.
 Instead, it brings us into trouble.

 If we are powerless to move on from anger-producing thoughts by working directly on the mind through Rāja Yoga, we can intercede with the breath using Hatha Yoga to bring the mind back to its proper relationship with our deepest self.
 In a way, Hatha Yoga is the suggestion to take ten deep breaths before acting.

 With Hatha Yoga, we work indirectly on the mind by focussing on the purification and channeling of life force energy (prāna) within our energy system, the prānāmāya kosha.

 A Focus on Prāna